hamiltonnBC/CS_TA_Website/repository-explained.md

 #### `css` Directory

+- `career-dev.css`: Specific styles for the career development pages.
-- `creative-space.css`: Specific styles for the creative space page.
+- `creative-space.css`: Specific styles for the creative space pages.
+- `diversity.css`: Specific styles for the diversity pages.
 - `main.css`: Global styles applied across all pages.
 - `navigation.css`: Styles specific to the navigation component.
 - `responsive.css`: Styles for making the website responsive across different devices.